awsdocs/aws-batch-user-guide/doc_source/create-compute-environment.md

    1. For **Security groups**, choose a security group to attach to your instances\.
 By default, the default security group for your VPC is chosen\.

-1. \(Optional\) Tag your instances\.
+1. <a name="compute-environment-tag-step"></a>\(Optional\) Tag your instances\.
 For example, you can specify `"Name": "AWS Batch Instance - C4OnDemand"` as a tag so that each instance in your compute environment has that name\.
 This is helpful for recognizing your AWS Batch instances in the Amazon EC2 console\.

 1. Choose **Create** to finish\.